vts3/holbertonschool-printf/README.md

 ## Description

-This is a Holberton School project, where we created our own "Printf" and implemented it from our `holberton.h` library to develop different tests as if we were using the original printf from the C library.
+This is a Holberton School project, where we created our own "Printf" and implemented it from our `main.h` library to develop different tests as if we were using the original printf from the C library.

 ## Requirements